mayuropensource/PuffinBASIC/README.md

 Certain operations such as PRINT USING, INPUT, etc are not optimized for performance.
 We have not benchmarked PuffinBASIC primitives.

+## Memory

+PuffinBASIC runs within a JVM and can use as much memory as available for the JVM process.

 # Reference

 ## Mode of operation